Tidal phenomena in the Galactic Center: The curious case of X7: Discussion

 \subsection{Grazing collision of a star with a field object}

-The case of the grazing collision of a star and a field object such as a stellar mass black hole or even a Jupiter-mass object has been discussed in detail by \cite{ciurlo2023}.
-Such collisions of red giants and compact remnants have also been shown to explain the depletion of red giants within the inner 10\arcsec~of the Galactic center \citep{DaviesMB2011}.
-In principle, a grazing collision of a red giant with any such field objects can account for the mass of X7 by stripping enough material from the star's atmosphere \citep{ciurlo2023}.
-This is an interesting prospect since our simulations show that an initially elongated ejecta from S33/S0-30 with an ejection velocity of 610 $\kms$ can indeed be placed on an orbit similar to X7's and can reproduce its observed tail orientation (see Figure \ref{fig:ellipse}).
-However, if that were to be the case, the star would be left in an agitated state and would only settle down in the Kelvin-Helmholtz timescale \citep{ciurlo2023}.
-There is no account of such effects for S33/S0-30.
-Moreover, it is hard to explain the existence of other gas and dust sources similar to X7 in the Galactic center, as the collision rate between the red giants and field objects could be as low as once in every $10^5$ years \citep{2020_Rose, 2022_Rose, 2023_Rose}.
-Albeit being unlikely, our results show a good agreement with this scenario.
+The case of the grazing collision of a star and a field object such as a stellar-mass black hole or even a Jupiter-mass object has been discussed in detail by \cite{ciurlo2023}.
+The collisions between red giants and compact remnants have also been invoked to explain the depletion of red giants within the inner 10\arcsec~of the GC \citep{DaviesMB2011}.
+In principle, a grazing collision of a red giant with any such field object could account for the mass of X7 by stripping enough material from the star's atmosphere \citep{ciurlo2023}.
+This is an interesting prospect since our simulations show that an initially elongated ejecta from S33/S0-30 with an initial velocity of 610 $\kms$ can indeed be placed on an orbit similar to X7's, as well as reproduce its observed tail orientation (see Fig. \ref{fig:ellipse}).
+However, if that were the case, the star would be left in an agitated state and would only settle down on a Kelvin-Helmholtz timescale \citep{ciurlo2023}.
+To date, there is no account of such effects for S33/S0-30, but future observations might be able to detect this.